airlines with free baggage

-Flying is one of the most expensive parts of travel.
-It doesn’t matter if it’s the whole family flying or just you.
-You’re never traveling alone; your luggage also comes along for the ride.
+Flying is one of the most expensive parts of travel, and that’s partly because you’re never traveling alone; your luggage also comes along for the ride.
 Once upon a time, you only had to worry about baggage fees if you were flying with a budget airline.
 Nowadays, everyone charges for checked bags, making it that much more important to pack light or find a great deal to help offset the cost of some heavy luggage.
 Thankfully, scoring a great deal isn’t the only way to cut down on travel costs and baggage fees.
 With your next trip, here’s everything you need to know about airlines with free baggage and ways to pay less in travel fees so you can save more for your travel fun.

 This post may contain affiliate links.
 Making a purchase through our site may earn us a commission at no additional cost to you.
 This does not affect the independence or quality of our content.